 Allegations by HHS employees of discrimination on the basis of race, gender, ethnicity, religion or sexual preference.
 Contact your agency's Equal Employment Opportunity officer

 Allegations by employees or applicants concerning prohibited personnel practices; or Hatch Act violations.
 Contact the U.S. Office of Special Counsel

 Appeals of administrative decisions made by HHS agencies, grantees or contractors, including Medicare payment decisions and contract or grant awards.
 Consult the guidelines for the particular program

 Appeals of judicial decisions by federal or state courts involving HHS programs.
 Contact the court that issued the decision

 Complaints of failure to safeguard medical information, i.e. HIPAA violations.
 Contact HHS Office for Civil Rights

 Customer service complaints involving HHS employees, grantees or contractors.
 Contact the Management of the relevant agency

 Fraud relating to Social Security.
 Contact Social Security Administration OIG

-Allegations of identity theft unrelated to HHS programs.
-Contact Federal Trade Commission
+Identity theft or consumer scams unrelated to HHS programs.
+Contact the Federal Trade Commission